vmieres/CryptoPuppies_Marketplace/README.md

 ![](images/CryptoPuppies_Marketplace.png)

 This is a marketplace that runs on the blockchain.
-It allows individuals to list "CryptoPuppies" for sale and to purchase them on the website with cryptocurrency.
+It allows individuals to list "CryptoPuppies" for sale and to purchase them on the website with Ethereum in the Ropsten network.
 This application is powered by a smart contract on the blockchain which manages the market place.
 For example it tracks who owns the "CryptoPuppy" for sale, and it automatically transfers the ownership of it when a transaction is complete.

 ### **Ropsten Ethereum**